-Qualification A degree, diploma or certificate.
+Qualification A degree, diploma or certificate awarded upon successful completion of an approved programme.

-Semester A half-year course or term of the academic year.
-See page 1.
+Semester A half-year period or term of the academic year.
+See page 6.

 Short Course Certificate Awarded for programmes requiring fewer than 60 points (0.5 EFTS) for completion.
-See page 120.
+See page 584.